Adult community / district nursing

-Pennine Care provides Adult Community and District Nursing services across four boroughs of Greater Manchester:
+Pennine Care provides Adult Community and District Nursing services across three boroughs of Greater Manchester:

 The structure of the teams is slightly different in each area but many aspects of the service are the same.

-In simple terms, Adult Community Nurses or District Nurses provide care to people outside of hospital.
+In simple terms, adult community nurses/district nurses provide care to people outside of hospital.
 That may be in a community setting, such as a health centre, or in the patient’s own home, depending on their needs.

 By offering professional advice, support and skilled nursing care to people in the community, the District Nursing service helps ensure people receive their care closer to home and can live as independently as possible.